-Apply for a module change within the first two weeks of the semester
+Apply for a module change within the first three weeks of the autumn semester and the first two weeks of the spring semester

 Concession for a Late Module Change ▶

-Apply for a module change past the first two weeks of the semester
+Apply for a module change past the first three weeks of the autumn semester and past the first two weeks of the spring semester

 Apply to study a module not currently offered in your course route

 Transfer Request Form A ▶